Bamboo IdentificationHome

 Multilingual Multiscript Plant Names Database MMPND

 Rhizome neck 5--15 cm long.
-Culms 2--3 m, 0.3--1 cm in diam., erect to nodding; internodes 10--15 cm, cylindrical, smooth, glabrous, with or without light white-powdery initially, wall 2--5 mm thick; nodes with weakly prominent supra-nodal ridge, sheath scar more prominent and narrowly ridged, initially shortly setose to tomentose, branches 7--14, sheathing initially bright red-brown.
-Culm sheaths slowly deciduous, leathery, light red-brown, narrowly rounded-triangular or narrowly rounded, shorter than internodes, grey-yellow-setose or nearly glabrous, margins distally yellow-brown-setose to long-ciliate initially, ribs prominent, lateral ones reddened; auricles small, rounded, tomentose; oral setae absent or sparse, brown, ca. 6 mm, erect, bunched or spreading, glabrous; ligule very short, ca. 0.5 mm, truncate, initially ciliolate; blade triangular or linear-lanceolate, erect, glabrous.
-Leaves 3--4 per ultimate branch; sheath glabrous, external margin initially shortly ciliate; auricles obovate to oblong, oral setae mainly distal; oral setae 2--6 mm, spreading, wavy, glabrous, ligule ca. 1 mm, truncate, purple, tomentose; blade lanceolate, 5--10 × 0.6--1.2 cm, base cuneate, glabrous, secondary veins 3--4-paired, one margin spinescent-serrulate, the other obscurely serrulate, transverse veins distinct.
-Flowers unknown in western cultivation.
-Shooting May to October, often twice per year.
+Culms 2--3 m, 0.3--1 cm in diam., erect to nodding; internodes 10--15 cm, cylindrical, smooth, glabrous, with light powdery wax at first, wall 2--5 mm thick; nodes with weakly prominent supra-nodal ridge, sheath scar more prominent and narrowly ridged, shortly setose to tomentose, branches 7--14, sheathing initially bright red-brown, us. erect, or decurrent.
+Culm sheaths slowly deciduous, leathery, light red-brown, narrowly rounded-triangular or narrowly rounded, slightly shorter than internodes, lightly orange-red setose at first, persistently on base and distal margins with cilia to 2mm, ribs prominent, lateral ones reddened; auricles indistinct to distinct, to 1 mm, rounded, tomentose; oral setae prominent, brown, ca. 6 mm, erect or spreading, basally scabrous; ligule very short, ca. 0.5 mm, arcuate, initially ciliolate; blade triangular or linear-lanceolate, erect or decurrent, glabrous.
+Leaves 3--4 per ultimate branch; sheath glabrous, external margin initially shortly ciliate; auricles obovate to oblong; oral setae 2--6 mm, separated, spreading, wavy, glabrous, ligule ca. 1 mm, truncate, tomentose; blade lanceolate, 5--10 × 0.6--1.2 cm, base cuneate, abaxial glabrous or proximally shortly pilose at first, secondary veins 3--4-paired, one margin spinescent-serrulate, the other obscurely serrulate, transverse veins distinct.
+Shooting April to August.

-Native to S Shaanxi, S Gansu, W Hubei, and N Sichuan at 1500--2200 m, and one of the main food sources for the Giant Panda.
+Native to S Shaanxi, S Gansu, W Hubei, and E Sichuan at 1500--2200 m, and one of the main food sources for the Giant Panda.